-In most cases, your treatment plan will involve some form of surgery.
+In most cases, the treatment plan will involve some form of surgery.
 The type of surgery will depend on the stage of the cancer.
 The principle of surgery being to remove all diseased skin with a margin of healthy skin all around it and also to check for potential spread.

 There are three surgical options to treat cancer of the vulva:

-- Radical wide local excision – the cancerous tissue from your vulva is removed, as a well as a margin of healthy tissue, usually at least 1cm wide, as a precaution
+- Radical wide local excision – the cancerous tissue from the vulva is removed, as a well as a margin of healthy tissue, at least 1cm wide, to prevent spread to healthy tissue.

-- Radical partial vulvectomy – a larger section of your vulva is removed, such as one or both of the labia and the clitoris
+- Radical partial vulvectomy – a larger section of the vulva is removed, this may include the labia and the clitoris

-- Radical vulvectomy – the whole vulva is removed, including the inner and outer labia, and possibly the clitoris and removal of the important lymph nodes
+- Radical vulvectomy – the whole vulva is removed, including the inner and outer labia, and possibly the clitoris and removal of some lymph nodes